advay-c/Collection-Quest/README.md

 # GMTK-2023
-GMTK-2023 Game Jam submission for the theme 'Roles Reversed'
+GMTK-2023 Game Jam submission for the theme 'Roles Reversed' - Collection Quest

 You are the coin, your objective is to collect every car and get the highest score possible!
 If you let a car go off the screen without collecting it, you loose points.

 https://github.com/advay-c/Collection-Quest/assets/134825013/6029a422-8174-4e4a-9bd6-5f91d3ea9b69